datstartup/ubuntuopenbox/lessons/m31-overview-of-the-installation.md

 1. Step 1: Install the base Ubuntu OS without any GUI.

-	This step only install Ubuntu to the point of having a functional OS (as a headless server), on top of this base, I will build my Openbox and other desktop components.
+    This step only installs Ubuntu to the point of having a functional OS (as a headless server), on top of this base, I will build my Openbox and other desktop components.

 2. Step 2: Install Xorg, the foundation of GUI.

-	Xorg will install graphic driver and other requisites for the GUI.
+    Xorg will install a graphic driver and other requisites for the GUI.

 3. Step 3: Install Openbox and other components of a desktop environment (file manager, network manager, notification, taskbar...).

     After this step, I will have a complete desktop.

 4. Step 4: Install necessary applications for day to day use.

     I group these applications into some major ones based on their general usage: Internet applications (web browser, email client, torrent client), Office applications (Libre office suite), Multimedia applications (VLC, SMplayer...)...

     The main point of this step is to show you **my** choice as a reference.
-Please feel free to choose any alternative suited you.
+Please feel free to choose any alternative suited to you.

 5. Step 5: Customize the look and feel of your new OS.
-  Customize my own Openbox is a fun and exciting experience.
+  Customizing my own Openbox is a fun and exciting experience.

 ## Core packages: